 Exchanges will charge you fees to process these trades and, even though the average Solana transaction amounts to less than a penny, exchanges sometimes charge additional fees for withdrawals.
 As of this writing, it costs 0.01 Solana to withdraw on Binance, or about $0.89 USD.

 You’ll have to ensure that the wallet to which you withdraw your Solana supports your transaction.
 If it doesn’t, you’ll lose your money and there’s no way of claiming it back.
 Solana Labs recommends Phantom, SolFlare, Sollet, and MathWallet as web-based wallets and Exodus, Trust Wallet, Coin98, and Zelcore as app-based mobile wallets.

 You can also earn Solana by “staking” your existing holdings through its proof-of-stake system.
 In the process, you’ll help secure the network.
 Solana runs on a delegated proof-of-stake system, whereby you delegate your Solana to a validator—the person who actually validates transactions on Solana—for a period of time.
 You’ll earn a cut of the proceeds earned by a validator, known as a commission.
 You could lose tokens if your validator is malicious, the value of your tokens could decrease while locked up, or if the staking service you use to delegate funds to the validator folds or steals your money.

 There are lots of different ways to stake your SOL tokens.
-Supported wallets include SolFlare (in conjunction with a Ledger Nano hardware wallet or a keystore file), through a command-line interface, through Exodus wallet or through crypto exchanges Binance or FTX.
-On FTX, you’ll earn 6% in annualized staking rewards.
-There’s a delay of a week to unstake SOL, and you’ll have to pay a fee to unstake immediately.
+Supported wallets include SolFlare (in conjunction with a Ledger Nano hardware wallet or a keystore file), or you can go through a command-line interface, through Exodus wallet or through crypto exchanges like Wealthsimple.

 Buy & sell crypto instantlyStart trading